Acceleration of cosmic rays in presence of magnetohydrodynamic fluctuations at small scales: Calculation of the transport coefficients due to small-scale turbulence

 Now we proceed to compute the form of $D_{\mu\mu}$ considering the correlation tensor $P_{ij}=B_{0}^{2}Y_{ij}$.
 Such an assumption for the correlation function is typically used for Alfv\'{e}n waves \citep[see for example][]{yan_2002}.
-With this correlation function and an exactly similar kind of calculation as shown in appendix~\ref{sec:appendix2} $\&$ \ref{sec:appendix3} leads to the following form for $D_{\mu\mu}$,

-Here also, due to the presence of the Bessel function, we consider numerical integration.
+With this correlation function and an exactly similar kind of calculation as shown in appendix~\ref{sec:appendix2} $\&$ \ref{sec:appendix3} leads to the following form for $D_{\mu\mu}$, { } Here also, due to the presence of the Bessel function, we consider numerical integration.
 Interestingly, owing to the isotropic nature of the turbulence, all the components of the correlation function for $D_{\mu p}$ come out to be imaginary (see appendix~\ref{sec:appendix2}).
 Therefore, $D_{\mu \gamma}=D_{\mu p}/(m_{e}c)$ does not make any contribution toward the transport of these non-thermal particles.